FSSAI Registration Process: License And Renewal

-FSSAI (i.e. Food Safety and Standards Authority of India) is an institution which oversees and controls the food trade in our country.
-It makes sure that the food products are subjected towards multiple quality inspections thereby diminishing the food deterioration as well as sale of inferior merchandises.
+FSSAI (i.e. Food Safety and Standards Authority of India) is an institution that oversees and controls the food trade in our country.
+It makes sure that the food products are subjected to multiple quality inspections thereby diminishing the food deterioration as well as the sale of inferior merchandise.
 It is accountable for the recording as well as licensing of the FBO (Food Business Operators) in India and it advances the standards and principles for operating the food business in India.

-The certification plus permission for food business in our country is administered by the Food safety and Standards (Licensing and Registration of Food businesses) Regulation, 2011.
-According to this regulation, each food business administrator in India is needed to have a FSSAI registration or license in case they are occupied in the production, depository, conveyance or circulation and dispersion of food products.
-As per the intensity as well as type of business, FSSAI registration or FSSAI license might be needed.
+The certification plus permission for food business in our country is administered by the Food Safety and Standards (Licensing and Registration of Food businesses) Regulation, 2011.
+According to this regulation, each food business administrator in India is needed to have an FSSAI registration or license in case they are occupied in the production, depository, conveyance or circulation, and dispersion of food products.
+As per the intensity as well as the type of business, FSSAI registration or FSSAI license might be needed.

 It is a 14-digit registration or a license number that is engraved on all the food containers.
 This enrollment process aims to build more responsibility on the FBO to manage the excellence of the food products.
 FSSAI enrollment is needed for every petty food business operator.
 A trivial food business operator is any person or entity who:

 Produces or sells any item of food himself or a petty hawker, itinerant vendor or temporary stall holder, retailer; or